Support & Contact

 How accurate is the elevation data?

-Elevation profiles use USGS 3DEP LiDAR data (1-meter resolution) via the National Map.
+Cross-sections use USGS 3DEP LiDAR data (1-meter resolution) via the National Map.
 This is suitable for planning and reconnaissance purposes but is not survey-grade.
-Cross-sections and profile exports include a disclaimer noting this limitation.

 Why do I see "MP (Back)" on some results?